francolmenar-UT/Software-Testing-and-Reverse-Engineering/lab1/README.md

  ### run.sh

  It performs all the previous described actions.
 It runs the `new_regex.py`, `javac` and finally the `java` command.
 The parameters accepted by it are:
- - [d] : Set Depth or Breath search.
+ - `-d` : Set Depth or Breath search.
- - [f] : Indicates which RERS folders are going to be considered.
+ - `-f` : Indicates which RERS folders are going to be considered.
- - [t] : Sets the maximum amount of time assigned to the execution of the file.
+ - `-t` : Sets the maximum amount of time assigned to the execution of the file.
- - [v] : Specifies if the full output is going to be displayed or not on the terminal.
+ - `-v` : Specifies if the full output is going to be displayed or not on the terminal.
- - [h] : Prints a message explaining the usage of the script.
+ - `-h` : Prints a message explaining the usage of the script.